Take care of your sexual health!

 Why should I get tested?

-The majority of STIs are asymptomatic, which means that there are no signs, but there are possible consequences, including:
+The majority of STIs are asymptomatic, which means that there are no signs or symptoms, but there are possible consequences, including:

 - Urinary tract infections (UTIs)